reside-ic/packit-infra/README.md

 update the associated hashes.
 For example, in `packages/outpack_server/default.nix`, replace the `cargoHash` line with `cargoHash = lib.fakeHash;`.
 Build the package and nix will fail and give the expected hash to use.
-Similarly, `npmDepsHash` needs to be updated for Packit.
+Similarly, `npmDepsHash` and `gradleDepsHash` may need to be updated for Packit.

 ## How do I add a new Packit instance?